Democrats win in several states on abortion rights and other highlights from Tuesday's elections

 In Ohio, a ballot measure preserving abortion rights passed in a state that Trump won by eight percentage points in 2020.
 Republicans had already tried to derail the measure by calling an unusual August referendum to make it harder to pass ballot measures, an initiative that was roundly rejected by Ohio voters.

 Later Tuesday, Dan McCaffery won an open seat on Pennsylvania's Supreme Court after positioning himself as a defender of abortion rights.
-And in Virginia, Democrats held the state Senate.
-Control of the Virginia House of Delegates was still unclear late Tuesday.
+And in Virginia, Democrats held the state Senate and flipped control of the Virginia House of Delegates from the GOP.

 The outcomes suggest a transformed political landscape since a conservative majority of the U.S. Supreme Court overturned a federal right to an abortion last year.
 Abortion rights measures have passed in a plethora of states as some other Republican-run states have instituted new bans on the procedure.